chemprop/chemprop/docs/source/autoapi/models/index.rst

          the model goes back to training mode and gradients are enabled.

-   .. py:method:: test_step(batch: chemprop.v2.data.dataloader.TrainingBatch, batch_idx: int = 0)
+   .. py:method:: test_step(batch, batch_idx = 0)

       Operates on a single batch of data from the test set.
       In this step you'd normally generate examples or calculate anything of interest such as accuracy.

       :param batch: The output of your :class:`~torch.utils.data.DataLoader`.
       :param batch_idx: The index of this batch.